wchaering/tagsort/README.md

 ###Description
 Tagsort provides dynamic tag-based element filtering using data attributes to produce tags for a specified set of elements and append those sort tags to the tagsort element `.tagSort({options...})` is called on.
 Tagsort has three ways to filter elements, exclusive, inclusive, and single.
-Inclusive means that when multiple tags are active, all elements that contain ANY of those tags will be shown.
-Exclusive means that when multiple tags are active, only elements that contain ALL of those tags will be shown.
-Single only allows one tag to be selected at a time and shows all elements that match.
+Inclusive filtering will display all elements that have any of the active tags.
+Exclusive filtering will display only the elements that have every active tag.
+Single filtering only allows one tag to be selected at a time and shows all elements that match.